 Your home environment is probably not as safe as you might think.
 Don’t believe me?
-I’m going to take a guess that most of you reading this right now are sitting at a computer desk.
-Just lean over in your chair.
+I’m going to take a guess that most of you reading this right now are using a laptop.
+Is it plugged in?
 Really…. take notice of where the computer cords are.

 If you are like most people, the cords and the outlet they are attached to are in plain sight.
 Which means they will be easily seen and played with by a small child.

 Even with wireless internet, there are cords all over every home.
 Consider TV's, DVD players, video game systems, radio's, lamps, alarm clocks and more...

 All homes with small children should have outlet covers in all unused outlets.
 Use the box type outlet covers to protect the ones that are in use from curious children.

 The very best way to child proof your home is to literally crawl through your home like a small child would.
 You will feel silly and will probably also look silly doing so, but you will see exactly what a small child would see.